nisutte/voxel-serl/README.md

 - [x] Do propper normalization (over rlds dataset)
 - [x] remodel to immediate reward (on the chosen actions)
 - [x] make it impossible to drop the box, not just huge reward (policy is dumb)
-- [ ] make RLDS save the pointclouds as well, such that i can post-train the VoxNet with the data captured
+- [x] make RLDS save the pointclouds as well, such that i can post-train the VoxNet with the data captured
-- [ ] make a data consistency checker for the replay buffer!
+- [x] make a data consistency checker for the replay buffer!
+- [x] clean up relative env mess (once again, sigh...)
+- [ ] make training more stable and add more useful obs
+- [ ] train only on pc data, like in the picking task
+- [ ] Make a simple uv setup for future usage (from requirements, and also add external JAX links, tough...)
 - [ ] Add pose estimation to automate the pickup
 - [ ] examine ensemble sizes and subsampling
 - [ ] make position augmentation for pose data (also rotation)